andrewkothen/chatbot-v3-realtime/README.md

 http://localhost:3000/

-In the first box define the robot's personality, this will replace the instructions parameter of the model and properly adjust.
+In the first box, define the robot's personality.
+This will replace the model's instructions parameter and properly adjust it.

 (i.e. "You are a friendly chatbot"; "You are a sassy chatbot"; "You are a chatbot that speaks as if it were from medieval times".)